lsds/KungFu/README.md

 ## Install

-Make sure you have tensorflow python installed.
+Make sure you have `tensorflow` or `tensorflow-gpu` python library installed.

 ```bash
 # install